lanl-ansi/energy-storage-example/README.md

 * plot-model.r - generates plots comparing storage optimization models
 * plot-phase.r - generates plots comparing single-phase to multi-phase optimization models
 * plot-single.r - generates plots of data from a single model, used for debugging

+## License

+This code is provided under a BSD license as part of the Multi-Infrastructure Control and Optimization Toolkit (MICOT) project, LA-CC-13-108.